ben-charlton/python-scraper/README.md

 ## Running the crawler
 First, run the spider with the following command
+'''bash
+$ scrapy crawl redditbot
 '''

-bash $scrapy crawl redditbot
-'''
+With the current settings in _settings.py_, this will export the data as a CSV feed.